RolandCsibrei/BabylonJS-Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ## GreasedLine materials

 `GreasedLine` uses `StandardMaterial` or `PBRMaterial` or `ShaderMaterial` (`MATERIAL_TYPE_SIMPLE`) as the base material for rendering.
-It also uses a `GreasedLinePluginMaterial` which plugs into the base material and provides the additional features of `GreasedLine`.
+It also uses a `GreasedLinePluginMaterial` when using `StandardMaterial` or `PBRMaterial` which plugs into the base material and provides the additional features of `GreasedLine`.

 If you want to alter the properties of the material you need to use `line.material` but if you want to change the `GreasedLine` specific material properties you need to do it on the `line.greasedMaterial` object.
+When using `MATERIAL_TYPE_SIMPLE` this property returns `line.material` and not the plugin material.
 All three materials implements the `IGreasedLineMaterial` interface:

 ```javascript
 /**